happinyz/Lofi-Prediction-Model/README.md

 ## Productionization
 Using the tutorial listed above, I created a flask API endpoint that takes in a request with a list of values corresponding to the relevant track audio features and returns a prediction of whether or not the song's artist is part of the lofi genre.
 The endpoint was hosted on a local webserver.

+## Expanding and Improving on the Project
+I would love to continue this project further by refining the model to give a prediction for what genre the song's artist is a part of, rather than if the artist is part of just the lofi genre.
+I'd also like to test out different models and see if there are any approaches that are more accurate.